Support Live Chat

-Self-efficacy and leadership effectiveness are very important in social communication.
-The core and assumption of the social cognitive theory explains the way people acquire knowledge and maintain behaviors, while providing the baselines for intervention plans.
+Self-efficacy and leadership effectiveness is very important in social communication.
+The core and assumption of the social cognitive theory explain the way people acquire knowledge and maintain behaviors while providing the baselines for intervention plans.
 The process of monitoring behavioral changes depends on the factors of environment, people, and behaviors.
-Generally, social cognitive theory is a learning theory based on the ideas that people learn by watching their actions.
+Generally, the social cognitive theory is a learning theory based on the ideas that people learn by watching their actions.
 The process helps in understanding an individual’s personality; hence, brings out the idea of a fair amount that influences development generated behavior displayed in the surrounding, where one grows up.

-People learn by observing others, where by the behavior factors the factors of development are influenced.
+People learn by observing others, whereby the behavior factors the factors of development are influenced.
 Basically, the environment, where one is raised up, influences the behaviors even in the future.
-Learning occurs with no change in the behavior.
-Social cognitive theory’s enhancement of drug and alcohol education is more important, because it helps in recognizing measurable programs.
+Learning occurs with no change in behavior.
+Social cognitive theory’s enhancement of drug and alcohol education is more important because it helps in recognizing measurable programs.

 Summary of the Three Selected Articles

 McCormick, M. J. (2001).
 Self-Efficacy and Leadership.
 A Journal of Leadership and Organizational Studies, Summer, Volume 8, 22-23